Extractive Industries Transparency Initiative

 The UK Extractive Industries Transparency Initiative (EITI) website provides key information on the UK oil and gas, and mining and quarrying, industries.
 Data from a range of sources is drawn together by government, industry and civil society specialists to enhance the transparency and accountability of the UK extractive sector.
 Click here to find out more about the UK extractive industries, including their regulation, taxation, contracts and licensing, contribution to the UK economy, and data on company payments, government receipts, production, exports and employment.

 The UK extractives sector comprises oil and gas production, mining and quarrying.
-The sector plays a major role in the UK economy, contributing a total of £18 billion Gross Value Added (GVA).
-The extractives sector employs 60,000 people directly, with many more supported in the downstream industries and supply chains.
+The sector plays a major role in the UK economy, contributing a total of £13 billion Gross Value Added (GVA).
+The extractives sector employs some 60,000 people directly, with many more supported in the downstream industries and supply chains.

 What is EITI?